BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Here’s the good news: Experts and parents agree that it’s possible to anticipate trigger points for your child and nip tantrums in the bud.
 “What I’ve found really helpful is limiting choice,” says Yvonne, a mom to a 2 year old.
 “I’ll ask my daughter, ‘Do you want to wear your pink Crocs or purple jellies?’
 That way she has a choice but isn’t overwhelmed.”

-Finally, Braun says a good approach to preventing tantrums is to anticipate your toddler’s emotional state and avoid overwhelming him with activities and choice, especially if he’s had a busy day.
+Finally, Braun says a good approach to preventing tantrums is to anticipate your toddler’s emotional state and avoid overwhelming them with activities and choice, especially if they’ve had a busy day.
 If you’re tired and hungry, you may feel a little snappish.
 The same is true for a toddler, Braun says.
 So if you’ve already had a full day, maybe it’s not the ideal time to add a stop to the grocery store.
 If your child seems hot and exhausted, dinner with friends may not be the best idea.
 By planning in advance, you can stave off tantrums before they start.

-Best approaches to terrible twos discipline
+Best approaches to coping with the terrible twos

 Above all, terrible twos discipline should be handled calmly—which means no yelling on your part, Braun says.
 Fun fact: “Discipline” is rooted in the Latin word “disciplina,” which means instruction.
 “Think of these moments as a teaching opportunity.
 You can’t teach by scaring or intimidating your child,” Braun says.
 “You have to be calm, rational and not take things personally.
 You’re the adult in charge, and your toddler is looking to you.”
 To keep from getting upset and escalating the situation, she advises having a few strategies up your sleeve before your child starts acting up.
 Once you devise a discipline plan, you’ll be better equipped to handle terrible twos behavior without your emotions getting in the way.

-Not sure what discipline measures are appropriate for common terrible twos behavior?
+Not sure what measures are appropriate for common terrible twos behavior?
 Here, our experts and moms weigh in:

-Distract.
+• Distract.
 Instead of trying to talk your child down from a temper tantrum, sometimes the best course of action is simply to shift the focus to something else.
-Stacy, a mom of a 2 year old, finds coming up with games on the fly works best when her son breaks down and refuses to put on a diaper.
+Stacy, a mom of a 2-year-old, finds coming up with games on the fly works best when her son breaks down and refuses to put on a diaper.
 “It’s exhausting, but I’ll use funny voices and put a diaper on his stuffed animal,” she says.
 “Then I’ll ask him to help.
 He loves helping, so he’ll calm down and forget about his anger.”

-Change a “no” to a “yes.”
+• Change a “no” to a “yes.”
 Imagine your toddler is throwing blocks.
-Instead of saying “don’t throw blocks,” Braun advocates changing the focus to what he can do.
+Instead of saying “don’t throw blocks,” Braun advocates changing the focus to what they can do.
 Saying something like, ‘I see you want to throw.
 Should we go outside and throw a ball?’ positively shifts their behavior while teaching what is and isn’t acceptable behavior.

 Even with your best intentions, you might get caught up in the emotions of a tantrum.
 “If you do yell or lose your temper—it happens.
 You can’t beat yourself up,” Braun says.
 But if you feel like you’re struggling or feel like your toddler is constantly careening from tantrum to tantrum, it may be time to enlist some outside support.
 “Parents think they should only loop in their pediatrician for medical issues, but we’re also trained in child development and behavior issues,” Brown says.
 Don’t be afraid to ask for some terrible twos advice.
 And at the end of the day, remember: The terrible twos is a normal, essential phase of your child’s development.